Ocala Pedestrian Accident Lawyer

 - 72% of pedestrian fatalities in 2008 occurred in urban areas.

 - 89% took place under normal weather conditions.

 - Pedestrians age 65 and older accounted for 18 percent (803) of all pedestrian fatalities and an estimated 10 percent (7,000) of all pedestrians injured.

 - Alcohol involvement — either for the driver or for the pedestrian — was reported in 48 percent of the traffic crashes that resulted in pedestrian fatalities.

 Remember, if you are injured as a pedestrian, the car owner and driver are responsible for your injuries and your own auto insurance may cover you for the injuries you suffer.

 Have you or someone you love been injured as a pedestrian in an accident caused by someone else’s negligence?
 It is important that you contact legal counsel as soon as possible.
 The preservation of evidence needed to prove your claim is of utmost importance and may be lost or destroyed if not preserved immediately.
-Contact our office today to schedule your free initial consultation.
+Contact our Ocala pedestrian accident lawyers today to schedule your free initial consultation.